ematsapola2/Entertainment---Project-One/README.md

 The dataset contains movies released between 2019 and 2023.
 Based on my analysis.
 However, a lot of the movies in the dataset were released in 2023.
 Most of the movies were released in March of 2023.

+The conclusion does not include the tv show media type because the records on the original title field are empty.

 ------------------------------------------------------------------------------------------------------------------------------------------